stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 However, for some enterprises, it just isn’t practical (or possible, even) to embed a server or container in the release artifact, so it has to be combined with the release artifact, which, in many cloud environments like Heroku or Cloud Foundry, is handled by something called a buildpack.

 Applying discipline to dependency management will bring your applications one step closer to being able to thrive in cloud environments.

+## 3. Contract first, API first

+Recognize your API as a first-class artifact of the development process, API first gives teams the ability to work against each other’s public contracts without interfering with internal development processes.

+Even if you’re not planning on building a service as part of a larger ecosystem, the discipline of starting all of your development at the API level still pays enough dividends to make it worth your time.

+Built into every decision you make and every line of code you write is the notion that every functional requirement of your application will be met through the consumption of an API.
+Even a user interface, be it web or mobile, is really nothing more than a consumer of an API.

+By designing your API first, you are able to facilitate discussion with your stakeholders (your internal team, customers, or possibly other teams within your organization who want to consume your API) well before you might have coded yourself past the point of no return.
+This collaboration then allows you to build user stories, mock your API, and generate documentation that can be used to further socialize the intent and functionality of the service you’re building.

+There is absolutely no excuse for claiming that API first is a difficult or unsupported path.
+This is a pattern that can be applied to noncloud software development, but it is particularly well suited to cloud development in its ability to allow rapid prototyping, support a services ecosystem, and facilitate the automated deployment testing and continuous delivery pipelines that are some of the hallmarks of modern cloud-native application development.

+This pattern is an extension of the contract-first development pattern, where developers concentrate on building the edges or seams of their application first.
+With the integration points tested continuously via CI servers, teams can work on their own services and still maintain reasonable assurance that everything will work together properly.

+API first frees organizations from the waterfall, deliberately engineered system that follows a preplanned orchestration pattern, and allows products to evolve into organic, self-organizing ecosystems that can grow to handle new and unforeseen demands.

+Live, eat, and breathe the API-first lifestyle, and your investment will pay off exponentially.

 # Acknowledgements